9. Building FIP images with support for Trusted Board Boot¶

 MBEDTLS_DIR=<path of the directory containing mbed TLS sources> \ make PLAT=<platform> TRUSTED_BOARD_BOOT=1 GENERATE_COT=1 \ ARM_ROTPK_LOCATION=devel_rsa \ ROT_KEY=plat/arm/board/common/rotpk/arm_rotprivk_rsa.pem \ BL33=<path-to>/<bl33_image> \ all fip

 The result of this build will be the bl1.bin and the fip.bin binaries.
-This FIP will include the certificates corresponding to the Chain of Trust described in the TBBR-client document.
+This FIP will include the certificates corresponding to the selected Chain of Trust.
 These certificates can also be found in the output build directory.

 The optional FWU_FIP contains any additional images to be loaded from Non-Volatile storage during the Firmware Update (FWU) process.
 To build the FWU_FIP, any FWU images required by the platform must be specified on the command line.
 On Arm development platforms like Juno, these are: